By: Marilyn L. Davis

 When I was writing my memoir, I also started a post for Two Drops of Ink on the process of memoir writing.
 Instead of just one post, I ended up with several, expanding on one aspect of memoir and thus created a series of posts about the topic.

-Brainstorming, looping, and clustering also allow you to see if your post would present better from the perspective of breadth or depth.
-Again, my memoir posts reflect the in-depth perspective on specific aspects of memoir.
-Without the pre-writing exercises, I would not have created them.
+Again, my memoir posts reflect the in-depth perspective on specific aspects of the memoir.
+Without the prewriting exercises, I would not have created them.

-Those particular posts were the result of clustering, as I ended up with too much for just one post, and the specific aspects of memoir each merited an in-depth post.
-When you allow yourself to simply write, you might be surprised at what you create.
+Those particular posts were the result of clustering, as I ended up with too much for just one post, and the specific aspects of memoir each merited in-depth writing, so I created several posts.
+When you allow yourself to merely write, you might be surprised at what you create.

 Idea, Post, Series, Book